Posted on

 TikTok trends vary in length.
 While some live and die over a few days, others stick around on feeds for months.

 Trends stem from societal trends, new editing software, relevant news, pop culture stories, and trending sounds.
-For example, the trending song "Nice to Meet You" by Pinkpantheress created a new meme format of two people shaking hands and lip syncing to the words.
+For example, the trending song "Nice to Meet You" by Pinkpantheress created a new meme format featuring two people shaking hands while lip-syncing to the lyrics.

 After their buildup, trends eventually get saturated.
 Everyone has heard the song or seen the format multiple times, which can lead to a loss of engagement.
-New trends take the place of the old trends, and while some live on in some form, many are simply forgotten.
+New trends replace old ones, and while some live on in some form, many are simply forgotten.

 Niche communities are growing on TikTok.
 These communities have their own unique trends and allow users to share content about subjects they love.